Internships & Co-ops

-While its duration may be one semester, a summer, or an agreed-upon length of time between the student, employer, and school, internships are primarily single, planned educational experiences for students.
+Internship length varies and is agreed-upon between the student and employer.
+Internships are primarily single, planned educational experiences for students.
 You may receive academic credit or a grade for your internship work and internships may be paid or unpaid.

 Non-Credit Internships have no restrictions and no LSU requirements.
 They are part-time paid or unpaid positions that you take simply to gain valuable professional experience and build your resume.
 Please use caution in vetting an internship related to your career path.

 A co-op (or cooperative education) is a full-time, in-depth, paid work experience directly related to a student’s major and completed during two or more semesters that alternate with academic semesters.
 Co-op opportunities are frequently found in the fields of engineering, computer science, business, art and design, basic sciences, and agriculture.

 Handshake offers a variety of internship and co-op opportunities to students.
 Students may also inquire about internship or co-op opportunities through networking, researching the company and following up with informational interviewing or other job search sites.

 Every fall and spring semester employers come to campus to interview and hire LSU students for internship, co-op and full-time job positions.
 It's an exciting time.
 Learn more about the On-Campus Interviewing program.

 IMMEDIATELY upon receiving an offer for an internship or co-op you must officially register your internship/co-op with LSU by following ALL steps in the Internship/Co-Op Registration Policies and Resources document.
 These steps are required in order to maintain most current scholarships, student admission status, insurance, etc.